Zuckerberg Promises to Yank Hydroxychloroquine ‘Cure’ Claims During Big Tech Grilling

 Rep. Kelly Armstrong (R-ND) blasted Google for “offending half the people who use your product” with an alleged anti-conservative bias and wondered why that hadn’t resulted in a corresponding decrease in market share for the company.

-Rep. Matt Gaetz (R-FL) pressed Pichai not to give into “bigoted anti-police policy” after some employees wrote a letter asking that the company stop selling services to police and law enforcement in light of concerns about police violence and white supremacy.
+Rep. Matt Gaetz (R-FL) pressed Sundar Pichai, CEO of Google parent Alphabet, not to give into “bigoted anti-police policy” after some employees wrote a letter asking that the company stop selling services to police and law enforcement in light of concerns about police violence and white supremacy.
 Google’s decision to back out of a joint venture with the Defense Department, Project Maven, led Gaetz to “really call into question their commitment to our country and our values.”

 In Google’s case, Pichai punted on the questions by reiterating the company’s commitment to working with law enforcement based on due process and the rule of law.